w3f-community/perun-polkadot-pallet/README.md

 - It is possible to dispute unfunded channels.
 This could be used to inflate the on-chain state.
 - The used `StorageMaps` do not use a prefix and could therefore collide.
 This can only happen with negligible probability.

-## TODOs
+## Future

-- Weight estimations are missing
+Some points that we want to take a closer look at in the future:

+- Add codecov once the repo is public.
 - Only one currency can currently be used per channel.
-Multi-Currency channels are supported by *go-perun* so having them here would be nice.
+Multi-Currency channels are supported by *go-perun*.
+Having them here would be nice too.
-- Walking blocks instead of setting the time should be preferred in testing.
 - Find out if it is dangerous to have state-modifying functions in not-`#[pallet::call]` functions.
-- Add codecov once the repo is public.
+- Add reasonable weight estimations.

 ## Security Disclaimer